Max Gladstone – Four Roads Cross the 5th in his Craft Sequence, which began with Three Parts Dead.

 in ‘B’ format:

-Robin Hobb – Fool’s Assassin book 1 of Fitz and the Fool; the 14th novel overall in her Six Dutchies background
+Robin Hobb – Fool’s Quest the 2nd book of her Fitz and the Fool series

 in large format:

-Gardner Dozois (editor) – The Year’s best Science Fiction : Thirty-Second Annual Collection the best from 2014
+Gardner Dozois (editor) – The Year’s Best Science Fiction : Thirty-Third Annual Collection the collection the other annuals are measured against…

 in ‘B’ format: